shteeven/catalog-app/README.md

 ## Installation

 All depencies for the frontend are either contained within the repo or have links to their CDN.
 For the backend, you must first install [VirtualBox](https://www.virtualbox.org/), then [Vagrant](https://www.vagrantup.com/).
-Once these requirments are fulfilled, open terminal.
+Once these requirements are fulfilled, open terminal.
 From terminal, `cd` into Catalog Apps directory:
 ```sh
 $ cd /catalog-app-master
 ```